Medical School Headquarters

 Boston University Secondary Application

-Boston University Secondary Essay Prompts
+Boston University Secondary Application Prompts

-Prompts have been updated November 2023.
-(Older essays, if available are below)
+Prompts have been updated November 2023

-• Are you expecting to go on to medical school directly after completing your undergraduate degree?
+Are you expecting to go on to medical school directly after completing your undergraduate degree?
 (Post bac work is NOT considered undergraduate.
 If attending a post bac program prior to entering medical school, the answer is NO and should be explained.)
 If you took gap year(s), please use this space to explain what you have been doing prior to applying to medical school.
-(1400 characters)

-• Please provide a narrative or timeline to describe any features of your educational history that you think may be of particular interest to us.
+Please provide a narrative or timeline to describe any features of your educational history that you think may be of particular interest to us.
 For example, have you lived in another country or experienced a culture unlike your own, or worked in a field that contributed to your understanding of people unlike yourself?
 Or, have you experienced advanced training in any area, including the fields of art, music, or sports?
 This is an opportunity to describe learning experiences that may not be covered in other areas of this application or your AMCAS application.
 It is not necessary to write anything in this section.
 Also, use this section to explain any impact that COVID-19 may have had on your educational/research/volunteering or employment plans.
-(2000 characters)

 Primary Deadline: Usually around Nov 1st